-We’ve done our due diligence (and by that we mean seriously overindulged) to bring you this list, so without further ado, and in no particular order, read on for the best, must-visit restaurants in Queenstown.
-And if you're looking for some Arrowtown-area restaurants like Amisfield and Aosta check out the seven best restaurants in Arrowtown.
+We’ve done our due diligence (and by that we mean seriously overindulged) to bring you this list, so without further ado, and in no particular order, read on for the best, must-visit restaurants in Queenstown and Glenorchy.
+And if you're looking for some Arrowtown-area restaurants like Amisfield and Aosta check out the best restaurants in Arrowtown.

 Frankton Road, Queenstown

 There’s something special about dining at a restaurant and knowing that so much care goes into every dish well before it reaches the plate.
 The Sherwood is a restaurant at the heart of sustainable practice, and with a mad respect for nature not only does all of its produce come from the organic kitchen garden, local growers and producers but 100% of its organic waste is returned to the kitchen garden.
 The ever-so-creative seasonal menu offers flavours, colours and textures that reflect the current season, bringing the landscapes right outside the door to your plate.
 Designed to select a main course and add on a range of sides, we suggest bringing a few friends and trying as much as you possibly can or trusting the chef, you won’t regret either option.
 If you need a thirst quencher, the bar operates under zero-waste principles too, with 60% of wine bottled in-house—pretty darn cool may we add.
 Thoughtfulness goes well beyond the plate at Sherwood and if we had to keep eating at one place again and again this may have to be it.